 Three days of solemn, spiritual and festive events include traditional ceremonies, tribal drumming and dance performances, Native American handcrafts and cuisine, and musical performances by the Wampanoag Nation Singers and Dancers.

-If you can be there on Saturday evening at dusk, you'll see one of the most breathtaking scenes of the Powwow - the "Fireball Game".
+One of the most breathtaking scenes of the Powwow is the "Fireball Game".
 Similar to soccer, but played with a fire-lit ball that's kicked and carried, the game is played to honor the sick and those who have passed on, by remembering their pain.

 Where: Dennis Village Green, corner of Old Bass River Road and Rt.
 6A, Dennis